rcw5/tutorials/bike-touring-route-planning/README.md

 First you need to set up the Trip Mate with GoodReader:

 * Connect the iOS device to Trip Mate wifi network
-* Put the microSD card from the Garmin into the USB reader and plug it into the Trip Mate
+* Connect your Garmin directly to the Trip Mate's USB port, or put the microSD card from the Garmin into the USB reader and plug it into the Trip Mate
 * Open GoodReader and add the TripMate:
   * Under the 'Connect' screen add a new WebDAV server
   * Enter `http://10.10.10.254/data` as the URL-Address